prechelt/typecheck-decorator/README.md

 Takes two limit values low and high that must both have the same type (typically int or float).
-Will allow all arguments having that same type and lying between low and high.
+Will allow all arguments having that same type and lying between (including) low and high.
 The type needs not be numeric: any type supporting __le__ and __ge__ with range semantics will do.